 Key Stage 1

 Compulsory national curriculum subjects at Key Stage 1 are listed below.
-You can click on each subject for a more in-depth description of each subject.
+You can click on each subject in the Key stage 1 tabs across the top of this page for a more in-depth description of each subject.

 - Design and Technology